Humanitarian Reinstatement (I-130 Petition Reinstatement due to Death of Petitioner )

 Just Remember that "a good attorney can be the difference between an approval and a denial, and it's always better to get it right the first time."

-A client came to our office with a 4years old case.
-Her father, a U.S. citizen, filed a relative petition for her in Sept 2006 under the category F3, "married daughter of a U.S Citizen".
-USCIS approved the petition in 2010, and our client began her long wait for a visa.
+A client approached our office with a case spanning four years.
+Her father, a U.S. citizen, had filed a relative petition for her in September 2006 under the F3 category, "married daughter of a U.S. Citizen."
+The USCIS approved the petition in 2010, initiating a prolonged wait for a visa.

-Sadly, several years after the petition was approved, our client's father passed away before she obtained her F3 immigrant visa.
-As a result, when her visa became available in Aug 2018, USCIS revoked its approval of the initial petition.
-Our client came to seek our assistance to get her petition reinstated.
-She explained to us that her mother, also a U.S. citizen, remained in the United States and needed our client by her side to care for her in her advanced age and declining health.
-We informed our client that we could help her apply for humanitarian reinstatement.
-We had won so many cases like this before, so we were quite confident.
+Tragically, several years after the petition approval, the client's father passed away before she could obtain her F3 immigrant visa.
+Consequently, when her visa became available in August 2018, the USCIS revoked its initial petition approval.
+Seeking assistance, our client explained that her mother, also a U.S. citizen, remained in the United States and needed her daughter by her side to care for her in her advanced age and declining health.
+Recognizing the potential for humanitarian relief, we assured our client that we could help her apply for humanitarian reinstatement, drawing confidence from our past successes in similar cases.

-Humanitarian reinstatement is available to beneficiaries of approved relative petitions if the petitioner died after the petition was approved.
-Since this was our client's case, we filed a Request for Humanitarian Reinstatement with USCIS on our client's behalf.
-We successfully argued in DHS that there was a humanitarian reason to reinstate our client's petition.
-It was a long fight with USCIS, and we have filed so many affidavits and other supporting documents.
-Our attorney appeared personally many times with most senior USCIS officers.
-Our lawyers described her mother's long history of illness and the loss of her primary caretaker, our client's father.
-We also argued that the principal applicant's mother's sister, a U.S. citizen, was qualified to be our client's financial sponsor as a substitute for the deceased petitioner.
+Humanitarian reinstatement is an option for beneficiaries of approved relative petitions if the petitioner dies after the approval.
+In our client's case, we filed a Request for Humanitarian Reinstatement with USCIS.
+We engaged in a prolonged advocacy effort, presenting a compelling case for the reinstatement by filing numerous affidavits and supporting documents.
+Our attorney personally appeared multiple times with senior USCIS officers, emphasizing the long history of the principal applicant's mother's illness and the loss of her primary caretaker, our client's father.
+Additionally, we argued that the principal applicant's mother's sister, a U.S. citizen, was qualified to be the financial sponsor, serving as a substitute for the deceased petitioner.

-One year later, Our Humanitarian Reinstatement case was approved, and our client's visa application was reinstated.
-Since her visa is now available, she can expect to move to the United States and be with her mother in 2021with her husband and children.
+After a year-long struggle with USCIS, our Humanitarian Reinstatement case was approved, and our client's visa application was reinstated.
+With her visa now available, she anticipates reuniting with her mother in the United States in 2021, accompanied by her husband and children.

-Samar Sandhu is the founder of F4 India Law Firm and serves clients from our India office.
-Our team assists clients with all types of family immigration cases, and we have offices conveniently located in Mohali, Punjab, India, and Vancouver, BC, Canada.
-If you would like to learn how our experienced immigration Attorneys can assist with your case, please contact our firm today!
+Samar Sandhu, the founder of F4 India Law Firm, leads a team that assists clients with various family immigration cases.
+Our offices in Mohali, Punjab, India, and Vancouver, BC, Canada, cater to clients seeking experienced immigration attorneys.
+To explore how our team can assist with your case, please contact our firm today.

 One of The Success Stories